hasithaa/bal.tips/content.en/docs/langlib/array/functions/forEach/index.md

 ---

 # `forEach`
-The `forEach` function applies a function to each member of an input list in order.

 {{< example >}}

-The color ball example uses the `forEach` function to apply an `io:print` function to each color in an input list of colors.
-The `forEach` function then prints each color to the console, which would output the colors 🔵🟡🟢🔴, one after the other.

-The color ball example is only used for illustrative purposes, let's take a look at a few real programming examples to better understand the behavior of the `forEach` function.
+The `forEach` function applies a given function to each member of a list in order.
+It iterates over the list and calls the function with each list member as its argument.

 ## Examples